bigladder/btwxt/README.md

 *   attributes of each of the input vectors describing preferred interpolation and extrapolation methods, and
 *   an array of (or collection of arrays of) values that map onto the grid defined by the input vectors.

-While this interpolation library is designed to work for equipment performance curves in EnergyPlus, it should work efficiently in any situation requiring fast linear or cubic interpolation on a regular grid.

 ## How to Use

 ### How to install/include